Igetsisss/pianify/README.md

 Embark on a musical adventure with *Pianify*.
 Explore the preview and witness the collaborative brilliance of *Oğuzhan ULUKAYA* and *Jack Underwood*.
 This project stands as a testament to their dedication and passion for creating a platform that transcends musical boundaries.

 **Pianify – A Harmonious Fusion of Creativity, Innovation, and Musical Expression.**
+*chat gpt wrote this for me cause im kinda lazy*